PalisadoesFoundation/switchmap-ng/docs/docs/backend/Server.md

 Partially update the SwitchMap configuration.

-Handles the db_pass secret securely:
+Handles the db_pass secret:
-- Expects db_pass updates in the form {"current": "...", "new": "..."}.
+- Expects {"new": "..."}.
-- Updates db_pass directly without checking for the default placeholder.
+- Updates db_pass directly.
 - Other non-secret fields are merged directly.

 **Arguments**: